The benefits of a tunnel on the A303

-If designed and delivered with the utmost care, it will finally reunite this prehistoric landscape, protecting the special qualities of the World Heritage Site, reconnecting habitats and helping people to discover and enjoy more of the landscape.
+If designed and delivered with care, a tunnel will finally reunite this prehistoric landscape, protecting the special qualities of the World Heritage Site, reconnecting habitats and helping people to discover and enjoy more of the landscape.

 Working with our partners

-We continue to believe in the long-term benefits of the proposed road scheme for people, history and wildlife and we are working closely with our partners to help inform and challenge Highways England to deliver a scheme that protects the special qualities of the Stonehenge World Heritage Site and finally addresses the major harm the existing A303 does to this extraordinary place.
+We continue to believe in the long-term benefits of the proposed road scheme for people, history and wildlife and are working closely with our partners, Historic England and English Heritage, to help inform and challenge National Highways to deliver a scheme that protects the special qualities of the Stonehenge World Heritage Site and finally addresses the major harm the existing A303 does to this special place.